maxio-com/ab-ruby-sdk/doc/controllers/subscription-group-invoice-account.md

 uid = 'uid0'

 body = IssueServiceCreditRequest.new(
-  IssueServiceCredit.new(
+  service_credit: IssueServiceCredit.new(
-    10,
+    amount: 10,
-    'Credit the group account'
+    memo: 'Credit the group account'
   )
 )